psto/episteme/psychology/happiness.md

+---
+created: 2022-08-26 18:34:48
+updated: 2026-05-27 17:22:09
+---

 # Happiness

-> “True happiness is to enjoy the present, without anxious dependence upon the future, not to amuse ourselves with either hopes or fears but to rest satisfied with what we have, which is sufficient.
+> "True happiness is to enjoy the present, without anxious dependence upon the future, not to amuse ourselves with either hopes or fears but to rest satisfied with what we have, which is sufficient.
 The greatest blessings of mankind are within us and within our reach.
-A wise man is content with his lot, whatever it may be, without wishing for what he has not.” — Seneca
+A wise man is content with his lot, whatever it may be, without wishing for what he has not." — Seneca

 A human being is the only animal that thinks about the future \([Dan Gilbert](https://en.wikipedia.org/wiki/Daniel_Gilbert_%28psychologist%29)\).
 We are not good at predicting it accurately though: